serviCreator23/.github/profile/README.md

-> [!IMPORTANT]
+> [!TIP]
-> Due to another National Security Letter this page cannot no longer be administered by us and some links have been taken offline by GitHub to comply with the NSL.
-Please visit us at https://github.com/servi-Creator.
-Remember, ALWAYS Pray to Verify a servants of the Creator site.
-***
+> Don't lie, cheat, or steal.
+The US government hates competition.

 # Welcome to serviCreator
-We are the servants of the Creator and this is our online home.
+We are the servants of the Creator and this is our online home for the

 > [!IMPORTANT]
-> Always Pray to Verify!
+> Always Pray to Verify any person that claims to be a servant of the Creator, and any online posting or presence that is purportedly by or managed by one or both servants of the Creator.

-Our planned  [mission number 23](https://github.com/orgs/serviCreator/discussions/23)  has been preempted by the Creator for His [Great Storm](https://github.com/orgs/serviCreator/discussions/14), His response to [The AIDS cure Genocide (TAG)](https://github.com/orgs/serviCreator/discussions/22) which includes the [massacres conducted by the CIA of places of worship](https://github.com/serviCreator/TAG/discussions/15) beginning with [the massacre of Mount Calvary Baptist Church](https://github.com/taylornathan/sotCc/wiki/The-Massacre-at-Mount-Calvary-Baptist-Church) in Lexington, KY on April 2nd, 2023.
+The Creator's Mission number 23 for Life on Earth has been preempted by the Creator for His Great Storm which is His response to The AIDS cure Genocide (TAG)which includes the [massacres conducted by the CIA of places of worship](https://github.com/taylornathan/sotCc/wiki/List-of-Attacks-on-Places-of-Worship) beginning with [the massacre of Mount Calvary Baptist Church](https://github.com/taylornathan/sotCc/wiki/The-Massacre-at-Mount-Calvary-Baptist-Church) in Lexington, KY on April 2nd, 2023.

-You're probably here because you heard and felt [The Sound and the Fury](https://github.com/orgs/serviCreator/discussions/15).
+You're probably here because you heard and felt The Sound and the Fury.

+> [!NOTE]
+> Some links may not be operational while we move everything to our new GitHub organization.
+Check back often.

 # About the Creator
 The Creator that we work for is the very one who created life and the universe that we all live it in.
 The Creator has had many names since the dawn of mankind, currently his most popular names are: Allah and God.